 - Easy to make.
 Making these pancakes from scratch is just as simple as any other recipe, only more fun because there's chocolate.

 - A wonderful addition to the season.
-Serve these pancakes up as a fun and exciting Christmas morning breakfast, or enjoy them all winter season long.
+Serve these pancakes up as fun and exciting Christmas Breakfast Ideas, or enjoy them all winter season long.

 🥘 Ingredients